You’ve got a social media strategy for your business. Your accounts are set up and you post good quality content in line with your social media plan.

 What social media will do is prepare your prospect to buy.
 Which makes it easier, quicker and cheaper for your sales team to convert them when they do get in touch.

-If patience isn’t your strong suit or you want to turn your social media marketing strategy into a lead-generating machine, bolstering your organic posts with paid is the only way to go.
+If patience isn’t your strong suit or you want to turn your social media marketing strategy into a lead-generating machine, bolstering your organic posts with paid social advertising is the only way to go.

 As with any sales drive, your social media plan needs to be focussed and co-ordinated with specific aims, targets and measures.